duckdb/duckdb-web/_media/2024-12-12-duckdb-deep-dive-lakehouse-challenges.md

 ---
 layout: post
-title: "DuckDB Deep Dive, The Challenges of Lakehouses, and More"
+title: "DuckDB Deep Dive, the Challenges of Lakehouses, and More"
 author: Hannes Mühleisen
 excerpt: ""
 toc: false